Wide Reads

 — Narrator

-Context: Quixote perceiving Maritornes
+Context: Quixote touching Maritornes in the dark

 In Today's Words:

-"So great was the poor gentleman's blindness that neither touch, nor smell, nor anything else about the good lass that would have made any but a carrier vomit, were enough to undeceive him."
+"so great was the poor gentleman’s blindness that neither touch, nor smell, nor anything else about the good lass that would have made any but a carrier vomit, were enough to undeceive him;"

 — Narrator